Ernest Morrell: Scholarship and publications

-Morrell is the author of four books: Becoming Critical Researchers: Literacy and Empowerment for Urban Youth, Linking Literacy and Popular Culture: Finding Connections for Lifelong Learning, Critical Literacy and Urban Youth: Pedagogies of Access, Dissent, and Liberation, and The Art of Critical Pedagogies: Possibilities for Moving from Theory to Practice in Urban Schools.
+He has also contributed to several of the My Perspective education books series.

 Morrell's scholarship focuses on how to provide youth the skills they need to succeed academically and function more powerfully as citizens in a multicultural democracy (see Multicultural education).
 A front-page story in the Los Angeles Times described how "Education professors Ernest Morrell and Jeffrey Duncan-Andrade use hip-hop lyrics to deepen students' understanding of established literary texts."

 Awards and recognitions

 In 1999, Morrell received a Certificate of Recognition for commitment to Oakland High School from the State of California Senate.

 Following graduate school, Morrell received the Outstanding Dissertation Award in 2001 from the University of California, Berkeley.

-He then received an American Educational Research Association/OERI postdoctoral fellowship for 2001–2004.
+He then received an American Educational Research Association/OERI postdoctoral fellowship for 2001-2004.

 In 2005, Morrell was selected for inclusion in Academic Keys Who's Who in Education.

 In 2008, Morrell received the Distinguished Teaching Award at University of California, Los Angeles.

 Morrell was featured in the UCLA Prime Magazine in an article titled, "7 Bruins Who Will Change the World."

 Personal

 Morrell resides in South Bend with his wife, Jodene Morrell, and three sons.

-Morrell is Catholic, and has spoken of the anti-Catholic nature of his former employers, namely Columbia University and the University of California system.
-He cited this as a factor in his decision to come to Notre Dame.